 After spending 13 days in custody at the Hatay Police Department, Alayumat was arrested and sent to prison on “espionage” charges on July 27.
 Akman was released under judicial control terms.

 The indictment accepted by the 2nd High Criminal Court of Hatay seeks up to 45 years in prison for both Alayumat and Akman on charges of “procuring state documents that should remain confidential for political or military espionage purposes” and “membership in a terrorist organization.”

 The indictment only cites news reports found in the journalists’ computers, including an article headlined “National Intelligence Organization base provides supplies at night and training in daytime,” as evidence to the charges.

 At the Tarsus Prison, where he was sent following his imprisonment, Alayumat has become subject to ill-treatment and torture, including punishments such as being secluded in rubber rooms and solitary confinement, and beatings his lawyer told Turkish media in October 2017.
 Alayumat was transferred to the Bafra Closed Prison in the Black Sea province of Samsun after his lawyer filed legal complaint regarding the ill-treatment in Tarsus.
 Alayumat announced in January that he was starting a boycott against a recent government decree which requires that terror suspects are made to wear uniforms during hearings.

-Alayumat and Akman will appear at the first hearing of their trial on February 2, 2018, at the 2nd High Criminal Court of Hatay.
+Alayumat and Akman appeared at the first hearing of their trial on February 2, 2018, at the 2nd High Criminal Court of Hatay.